 - Improving Media Management Algorithms for Infotainment Systems.
 In cooperation and by order of Volkswagen AG (completed in 2010)

-The following PhD Students are supervised by Qi Wang from the University of the West of Scotland (UWS), Christos Grecos from the Sohar University, Oman and me:
+The following PhD Students I supervised in cooperation with Qi Wang from the University of the West of Scotland (UWS), Christos Grecos from the Central Washington University, USA:

 - Daniel Thommes working on: RemoteUI – a new system and protocol realizing remote user interfaces over network connections (completed 2016)